-2. Make sure the Tank POD has been activated by ensuring there is tank pressure reading in screen and that it is within range.
-In the menu, the Tank POD is identified by the serial number printed on the Tank POD.
+4. Make sure the Tank POD has been activated by ensuring the tank pressure reading shows on screen and POD green led is blinking.

 In the dive main views, only one tank pressure is shown and corresponds to the active gas.
 When you change gas, the displayed tank pressure changes accordingly.